 Thursday July 13th @ MAUD E17 Large Ensemble Plus support from “Funk in the Forest” 8.30-11pm, Price £10/£8 (Kids under 15 go free)

-The E17 Large Ensemble are a 13-piece contemporary jazz group comprising five saxes, three trumpets, voice, guitar, piano and bass, and are on the forefront of the UK contemporary jazz scene.
+The E17 Large Ensemble are a 13-piece contemporary jazz group comprising five saxes, three trumpets, voice, guitar, piano and bass, on the forefront of the UK contemporary jazz scene.
 It was formed ten years ago as the flagship ensemble of the E17 collective, one of the most significant music collectives to emerge in recent years.
-All members of the ensemble are respected bandleaders in their own right, and many have contributed their own original compositions to the group.
-Outside of the group, the musicians have collaborated with a huge range of established European jazz artists, including Tim Garland, Han Bennink, Andy Sheppard, Ivo Neame (Phronesis), Jamie Cullum, Django Bates, Zoe Rahman, Gwilym Simcock, Gwyneth Herbert and many others.
+All members are respected bandleaders in their own right, and many have contributed their own original compositions to the group.
+Many of the musicians have collaborated with a huge range of established European jazz artists, including Tim Garland, Han Bennink, Andy Sheppard, Ivo Neame (Phronesis), Jamie Cullum, Django Bates, Zoe Rahman, Gwilym Simcock, Gwyneth Herbert and many others.

 Carlos Lopez Real, Josh Kemp, Rachel Musson, Tori Freestone, Mick Foster – saxes/flutes Robbie Robson, Tom Allan, Hugh Pascall – trumpets Brigitte Beraha – voice John Turville – piano, director Jez Franks – guitar Dave Manington – bass Nick Smalley – drums